zoonoo/azure-docs.ko-kr/articles/hdinsight/hdinsight-hadoop-customize-cluster-bootstrap.md

 [powershell-install-configure]: powershell-install-configure.md

-[img-hdi-cluster-states]: ./media/hdinsight-hadoop-customize-cluster/HDI-Cluster-state.png "클러스터를 만드는 동안의 단계"
+[img-hdi-cluster-states]: ./media/hdinsight-hadoop-customize-cluster/HDI-Cluster-state.png "Stages during cluster creation"

-## 부록 A: PowerShell 샘플
+## <a name="appx-a:-powershell-sample"></a>Appx-A: PowerShell sample

-이 PowerShell 스크립트는 HDInsight 클러스터를 만들고 Hive 설정을 사용자 지정합니다.
+This PowerShell script creates an HDInsight cluster and customizes a Hive setting:

     ####################################
     # Set these variables